 - Overall, a balance should exist between the focus on the remedial, enrichment, and acceleration aspects of the program.
 In some cases, students could work on an independent study program.

-- Professional development is essential to the success of the intervention program.
+- Professional development is essential to the success of intervention programs.
 Portions of the training for teachers should include recognizing students’ strengths and weaknesses; strategies for small group instruction, including why a student does not master a skill or concept; interpreting available data; designing meaningful enrichment experiences; monitoring independent study projects and connecting Special Education and ELL programs to daily instruction.

 Summary